seanbreckenridge/exobrain/src/content/blog/devlog-ocaml-android.md

 pkg install opam
 ```

-I believe the only reason this works is because the creator of that repository wrote a giant patch for the `opam` build process to work on android.
-So, it installs a specific version of `opam`, and I'm not sure if that's going to change anytime soon.
+I believe the only reason this works is because the creator of that repository wrote a giant patch for the opam build process to work on android.
+So, it installs a specific version of opam, and I'm not sure if that's going to change anytime soon.

 Then: